ajoslin/stylin/README.md

 ### API

+All styles are set to `!important` by default, to avoid the pains of style-priority.

 #### `stylin(style) -> className`

 Returns a string className for the given style.

 Passes a prefixed style object to [FreeStyle#registerStyle](https://github.com/blakeembrey/free-style#styles).

+#### `stylin.unimporant(style)` -> className`

+Returns a string className for the given style.
+Same as the the main `stylin` method above, except does *not* mark the styles as `!important`.

+This is good to use with elements who will have styles added to them by third-party libraries.

 #### `stylin.rule(key, style) -> undefined`